How to Find Free Wi-Fi Hotspots Anywhere

 There are ways to stay safe and limit security issues, though.

 1. Use a VPN to help create a secure internet connection when using a public Wi-Fi network.
-That will help keep your information private and help keep internet hackers from getting your data.
+That will help keep your information private and prevent internet hackers from accessing your data.

-2. Choose well-known Wi-Fi networks like popular coffee shops or restaurants.
+2. Choose well-known Wi-Fi networks, such as those found in popular coffee shops or restaurants.
 The people who operate these companies want to keep you as a customer, so they’ll work to keep their network safe.

-3. If you use public Wi-Fi, make sure you use encrypted sites.
+3. If you use public Wi-Fi, ensure you use encrypted websites.
 These will begin with HTTPS, rather than the unsecured HTTP.
 When you access secure sites, people using the same network as you can’t see the data transmitted between you and the website server.

-4. Don’t use free, unsecured Wi-Fi for private, sensitive information such as credit card information or checking your bank balance.
+4. Avoid using free, unsecured Wi-Fi for private and sensitive information, such as credit card details or checking your bank balance.

-5. Don’t use numerous public Wi-Fi hotspots.
+5. Avoid using multiple public Wi-Fi hotspots.
 The more you can narrow down the options, the fewer security risks you take.
 If you’ve found networks you can trust, sticking to those places is safer than using random networks.

 FAQs